Your month-to-month roadmap for family communication

 Students come back to school after reconnecting with family and friends.
 This is when mental isolation creeps in.
 Especially in colder regions, students are in desperate need of sunshine and Vitamin D.

 No matter where they are, though, students are stressed and navigating mental health struggles.
-Families need the tools to help their students seek support and thrive through to the end of the semester.
-We found that only 53% of families are satisfied with the information they received about mental health resources available on their student’s campus.
+Yet only 49% of families are satisfied with the info they get about campus mental health resources.
+Families need tools to help their students seek support and stay on track.

 It’s also time to start thinking about the Fall.
-It may feel early (for you and families!) but this is when students are starting to weigh their options for future plans - Where do I want to live?
-Should I change my major?
-Do I even want to continue pursuing my degree?
-That last question is BIG, but we know that even simple, weekly touchpoints with families have a positive impact on retention.
+It may feel early (for you and families!) but this is when students are starting to weigh their options for future plans:

 With all this in mind, the content during this time of year should focus on: